2022 | Next steps for greater sage-grouse conservation

 To guide the BLM’s on-the-ground conservation actions, the plans designate several categories of habitat.
 These designations inform decisions on authorizing proposed land uses and prioritizing investments in restoration and protection.

-Priority habitat management areas (PHMAs) are public lands that have the highest value for sustaining sage-grouse populations.
-Currently, 30.3 million acres of BLM-administered public land in 10 Western states are designated as PHMAs.
+Priority habitat management areas (PHMA) are public lands that have the highest value for sustaining sage-grouse populations.
+Currently, 30.3 million acres of BLM-administered public land in 10 Western states are designated as PHMA.

-Within PHMAs, some acres (about 11.3 million) are singled out as essential strongholds and are designated as sagebrush focal areas (SFAs).
+Within PHMA, some acres (about 11.3 million) are singled out as essential strongholds and are designated as sagebrush focal areas (SFAs).
 The 2015 plans call for withdrawing SFAs from location and entry under the United States mining laws, subject to valid existing rights, to further protect their habitat values.
-The BLM will publish a separate draft environmental impact statement (EIS) analyzing the effects of the proposed withdrawal later this year.
+The BLM will publish a separate draft environmental impact statement (EIS) analyzing the effects of the proposed withdrawal in late 2024.

 The largest designation category, spatially speaking, is BSU, biologically significant unit.
 The management tool called a disturbance cap is tracked within BSUs to help ensure that habitat loss due to human activity does not exceed what sage-grouse can tolerate.